melaniebeck/SpaceWarps/analysis/README.md

     SURVEY_Y-D-H_00:00:00_training_false_positives.txt
     SURVEY_Y-D-H_00:00:00_training_true_positives.txt

-Additionally, SWAP requires a pre-made catalog called `GZ2assets_Nair_Morph.fits` which contains further metadata for all GZ2 subjects.
-Many of the above output files contain some of this data for further processing (see below).
+Additionally, SWAP requires a metadata pickle, the name of which can be predefined in the config (but is currently called `GZ2_testML2_metadata.pickle`.
+This file is essentially the link between `SWAP.py` and `MachineClassifier.py` and contains metadata for all GZ2 subjects necessary for the machine classifiers to train.

 ### Machine Classifications
+`MachineClassifier.py`

-`MachineClassifier.py` accepts output from SWAP which it uses as a training sample.
+ accepts output from SWAP which it uses as a training sample.
 Once the machine has learned it then runs on a test sample which consists of the remaining galaxies in GZ2, i.e. those which have not yet been classified by SWAP.
 This is to avoid overfitting.
 When running SWAPSHOP, SWAP is called first and then MachineClassifier is called.
 MachineClassifier can also be run "offline" whereby it cycles through each night's SWAP output and processes them in rapid succession.
 This is not ideal as then subjects "retired" by the Machine are not fed back into SWAP.
 This is still under active modification.

 For each night, MachineClassifier creats the following output files: